 An incomplete grade may be given to students who, because of extenuating circumstances, could not complete the course by the end of the semester.
 An extenuating circumstance is defined as a medical or family emergency or some other special condition.
-A first semester incomplete must be converted to a permanent grade by mid-term of the second semester, a second semester incomplete by July 31, and a summer session incomplete by mid-term of the first semester; or the permanent grade is recorded as an F. Faculty members have the responsibility of submitting a grade change when a student completes the necessary work.
-The Grade Change Form is online at mlc-wels.edu, under Academics, under Records, under Academic Forms.
+A semester 1 incomplete must be converted to a permanent grade by midterm of semester 2; a semester 2 incomplete, by July 31; and a summer session incomplete, by midterm of semester 1-or the permanent grade is recorded as an F. Faculty members have the responsibility of submitting a grade change when a student completes the necessary work.
+The Grade Change Form is online at mlc-wels.edu, under Academics / Records / Academic Forms.